fbpx

 But as is rightly pointed out in healthy discussions, PrEP only offers protection against HIV.
 It doesn’t protect against other STIs.

-Of course, PrEP is much more than just a pill; it’s a strategy for managing sexual health, which incoporates comprehensive HIV and STI testing every 3 months.
+Of course, PrEP is much more than just a pill; it’s a strategy for managing sexual health, which incorporates comprehensive HIV and STI testing every 3 months.
 While estimates predict that more people on PrEP could reduce STIs in the long run, testing alone is just part of the “prevent, test, treat” mantra of health organisations.

 Innovative interventions: Condoms, antibiotics and vaccines